-‘discounts in excess of 100 percent’
+‘Discounts in excess of 100 percent’

 At an early stage, concerns were raised regarding a scenario of an LDNO receiving discount in excess of 100%.
 The group discussed whether there should be a limiting factor within the model.
 Convergence between the models when iterated could also raise an issue in the case of negative scaling and the impact this will have on tariffs.
 This Issue was highlighted by the DCUSA modelling consultant in their commentary from the first impact assessment that was carried out.